 Yearly servicing of your Evaporative air conditioner is very important if you want to keep it running in optimal condition.
 Usually, an air conditioner service tradesperson will come around and do it for you, but with a bit of knowledge you can do it too and save some money and maybe even do a better job.

 An Evaporative Air conditioner is a very simple appliance but needs regular care and maintenance.
-It draws in hot air through wet filter pads and in turn cools the air to be blown through out your home.
-They don’t work so well when its humid, but for hot dry weather they are a fantastic cheap source of cool air for your house.
+It draws in hot air through wet filter pads and in turn, cools the air to be blown throughout your home.
+They don’t work so well when it is humid, but for the hot dry weather, they are a fantastic cheap source of cool air for your house.

 To service your Evaporative air conditioner you will need the following items.

 - Air Conditioner Remote (If it is wireless)

 Safety: Please take care on Working at Heights and wear a harness.
 Always hold on and have good gripping footwear.

 Evaporative Cooler Service Removing Filter Pads:

 You first need to remove all the pads off your unit and take them down to the ground level for washing or replacement.